 Controlled Crying Sleep Training Method aka Check-And-Console aka The Ferber Method/Ferberizing aka Graduated Extinction

-Controlled Crying, of Ferberizing, is considered a ‘crying’ method of sleep training.
-This technique entails allowing your baby to cry while checking on him at intervals.
-The goal with The Ferber Method is to reassure him every so often that you are nearby and to reassure yourself that he is okay.
-When you go to check on your baby, you are not “supposed” to pick him up nor engage him much, but simply reassure him using your voice and a loving pat for 2-3 minutes, tops (watch the clock!).
+The goal with The Ferber Method is to reassure your baby that you are nearby and to reassure yourself that they are okay.
+When you go to check on your baby, you are not “supposed” to pick them up nor engage them much, but simply reassure them using your voice and a loving pat for 2-3 minutes, on average.

-With Controlled Crying Sleep Training Methods, the goal is NOT to help baby fall asleep – that is what he is learning to do on his own!
-Instead, the idea is that he falls asleep on his own, in the same “environment” in which he will awaken periodically throughout the night.
-The knowledge of how to fall asleep unassisted at bedtime will pave the way for him/her to go BACK to sleep throughout the night.
+With Controlled Crying Sleep Training Methods, the goal is NOT to help your baby fall asleep.
+That is what they are learning to do on their own!
+Instead, the idea is that they falls asleep on their own, in the same “environment” in which they will awaken periodically throughout the night.
+The knowledge of how to fall asleep on their own at bedtime will pave the way for them to go BACK to sleep throughout the night.
 Over time, you gradually increase the amount of time between your ‘checks’.

-See a more detailed step-by-step explanation of this method here: The Ferber Method
+- See a more detailed step-by-step explanation of this method here: The Ferber Method Explained

 Q: What age for Controlled Crying or The Ferber Method?